AlexMercedCoder/MercedUI/readme.md

 ![mui](https://i.imgur.com/Jp894lv.png)

+_If you just wants a simpler way to create Web Components, try out simple components at https://github.com/AlexMercedCoder/simpleComponents_

 ## About

 The MercedUI Library creates some basic web components for assembling a userUI and some helper functions to help in creating a UI without having to increase your bundlesize by bringing a large UI library like Angular and React.